 I’ve tried multiple brands of tinned jackfruit in brine (not syrup) and my favorite brand of unripe jackfruit is Native Forest Organic Young Jackfruit (this post is not sponsored I just really love their product).

-I’ve heard so many people say that they have to cut out the hard core of the jackfruit off or that they need to remove the seeds because they’re too large and unedible.
+I’ve heard so many people say that they have to cut out the hard center of the jackfruit off or that they need to remove the seeds because they’re too large and unedible.
 I always wondered why I didn’t have to do this until I tried other brands of jackfruit.

 The Native Forest jackfruit chunks already have the hard cores cut off and the seeds are small enough to eat.
 I also love that it’s organic.